LifeSource/generator-web/README.md

 4. npm link
 ```
 ### Creating and running the web app
 Once you have installed the appropriate components and tools.
-You can simply scaffold out a simple static web app with the following commands:
+You can simply scaffold out a simple static web app.
+Go to where you want to put your project.

 ```
+1. mkdir <project name>
+2. cd <project name>
-1. yo web
+3. yo web
-2. npm start
+4. npm start
 ```
 This should fire up your web browser using browser-sync and watch the files in the current directory for any changes and reloads the browser.